 - All assignments (e.g., projects, papers, presentations, etc.) must be turned in on time.
 Failure to submit an assignment will result in a grade of zero. - Please submit all assignments electronically through Dropbox in D2L.
 Assignments may be submitted in PDF format (unless otherwise stated).
 Assignments should have a file name as follows: "Coursenumber\semester\Lastname-Firstname\assignment-title" (e.g., DSGN201\F24\Smith-Alex\Plan-Drawings).
-It is the student's responsibility to keep a copy of each submitted assignment and to ensure that the proper version is submitted. - Any text, books, or images not authored by the students must be properly cited in accordance with academic standards. - Group assignments will receive a collective grade.
-It is the responsibility of each group to ensure equitable distribution of tasks among members.
-Should any challenges arise within the group, it is imperative that concerns be communicated to the Teaching Assistants (TAs) or the instructor before the assignment's submission deadline. - Both analog and digital tools are permitted for representation.
+Students are responsible for keeping a copy of each submitted assignment and ensuring that the proper version is submitted. - Any text, books, or images not authored by the students must be appropriately cited in accordance with academic standards. - Group assignments will receive a collective grade.
+Each group is responsible for ensuring equitable task distribution among members.
+Should any challenges arise within the group, concerns must be communicated to the Teaching Assistants (TAs) or the instructor before the assignment's submission deadline. - Both analog and digital tools are permitted for representation.
 Students opting to use digital tools should assess their proficiency with the chosen graphic software, as inadequate representation due to unfamiliarity with a program may negatively impact their grade.
 It is recommended that students select tools with which they are most comfortable. - The use of AI tools is permitted; however, students must acknowledge their use within the assignment and provide a detailed description of how these tools were utilized.
 Please see the "Copyright and Legislation" Section of the University of Calgary Policies and Supports for more information on the use of AI in this course.